DSIN-INSA-Strasbourg/Hermes-doc/content/setup/installation.md

 1. Download and extract the [hermes latest](https://github.com/DSIN-INSA-Strasbourg/Hermes/archive/refs/heads/main.zip) archive

-2. (*Optional*) If you want to minimize install footprint, you may remove `tests` directory, tests launcher `run_tests.sh` and all unnecessary plugins by deleting their directory in :
+2. (*Optional*) If you want to minimize install footprint, you may remove `tests` directory, tests launcher `run_tests.sh` and all unnecessary plugins by deleting their directory in:

     - `plugins/attributes/`
     - `plugins/clients/`